sco0ter/babbler/xmpp-spec-issues.md

 1. *When receiving an <r/> or <a/> element with an 'h' attribute* => The <r/> element has no 'h' attribute.

-## XEP-0163: Personal Eventing Protocol

-1. One node per namespace dead link (#approach-onenode) in 1.2
-2. Typo: "there there"

 ## XEP-0171: Language Translation

 1.